 “It is in our understanding that you’ve both been in a car accident so it is best that you would cooperate with us for the sake of your own health.”

 “Who?”
-Another doctor asks, stepping forward.
+Another doctor asked, stepping forward.

-Vic and Kai exchange a look.
+Vic and Kai exchanged a look.

 © Friday, August 31st, 2012